 While some zone classifications are represented with recent sales activity, in instances when no sale activity occurred or sales representation was limited, sales from other, proximal, neighborhoods were also considered.
 In some cases, the Assessor relied on sales of similarly zoned properties, with both higher and lower densities, to bracket the indicated values.
 In certain situations, subsequent adjustments were later factored for size, shape, and utility of anomalous parcels.
+For the 2018 assessment year, changes in residential land values over the past two years were also considered.
+Residential land assessed values have increased over 30% since 2015.

 The issue of water units continues to play a significant role in the valuation process, with resulting negative impact for parcels without water rights.
 King County Water District 19 (KCWD19), located at 17630 100th Avenue Southwest, maintains a list of property owners who retain water rights.
 The Assessor has made an effort to identify which parcels have been allocated water units.
 Due to the limited market activity, appraisal judgment was utilized to arrive at the rate of discount to correspond with water allocation.
-Under the current moratorium, parcels without water rights are precluded from development. (see Resolution No. 778 as adopted at a regular meeting of the Board of Commissioners of Water District No. 19 held on February 13, 1996.)
+Under the current moratorium, parcels without water rights are precluded from development. (see

+Resolution No. 778 as adopted at a regular meeting of the Board of Commissioners of Water District No. 19 held on February 13, 1996.)